 Speaking about his experience with Society, Mark commented: "Society provided a supportive and personalised recruitment experience for my appointment to the University of Sussex Council.
 The ethical principles and professionalism underpinning their approach are genuinely distinctive.”

 Rosemary Martin is currently Group General Counsel & Company Secretary for Vodaphone, a Trustee of the Lloyds Register Foundation and an independent member of the board of EY.
 An alumna of Sussex, Rosemary has also worked for the Reuters Group following a Partner role in a major law firm.
-Alongside her executive career, Rosemary has also served on a range of Advisory Boards for organisations such as the Institute of Chartered Accountants of England & Wales and Financial Conduct Authority.
+Alongside her executive career, Rosemary has also served on a range of Advisory Boards for organizations such as the Institute of Chartered Accountants of England & Wales and Financial Conduct Authority.

 Mark and Rosemary joined the Council in October.